-Moreover, depending on the application of the rigid flex and its purpose, the design and layout can be very different from the standard design, so keep in mind that the purpose of the PCB can significantly affect the design of the PCB.
+Moreover, depending on the application of the rigid Flex and its purpose, the design and layout can be very different from the standard format, so keep in mind that the purpose of the PCB can significantly affect the creation of the PCB.

 Image 2: Rigid Flexible Circuit

-The thickness of a Rigid-Flex PCB is very subjective, as depending on the purpose of the build the difference can be minor or incredibly significant.
+The thickness of a Rigid-Flex PCB is very subjective, as depending on the purpose of the build, the difference can be minor or incredibly significant.
 The average board thickness for a rigid Flex PCB can be somewhere between 0.2mm and 0.4mm.
-0.2mm is the average thickness of a single layer PCB circuit, and 0.4mm is the average thickness of a PCB with nearly 4 layers.
+0.2mm is the average thickness of a single layer PCB circuit, and 0.4mm is the average thickness of a PCB with nearly four layers.

 Image 3: Rigid Flexible Circuit

-The materials used to construct a proper Rigid Flex PCB are copper and the adhesive material used to join both the rigid and flex layers together.
-Although the choice of material for this is very strange, to say the least, this special adhesive prevents the copper from cracking or breaking.
+The materials used to construct a proper Rigid-Flex PCB are copper and the adhesive material used to join both the rigid and Flex layers.
+Although the choice of material for this is extraordinary, to say the least, this unique adhesive prevents the copper from cracking or breaking.

-There are many different PCB assembly types which include Flip Chip, Wire harness, Ultrasonic Welding, and in-circuit testing to name a few.
-All of these different types of assembly methods have their benefits, and each one of them is complicated in their own right.
+There are many different PCB assembly types, including Flip Chip, Wire harness, Ultrasonic Welding, and in-circuit testing, to name a few.
+These other assembly methods have their benefits, and each one of them is complicated in their own right.

-Some designers and manufacturers use several of these methods in conjunction with other methods to create a Rigid Flex PCB that is both durable and flexible.
+Some designers and manufacturers use several of these methods in conjunction with other ways to create a Rigid-Flex PCB that is both durable and flexible.
 All of these methods combine to make an effective and efficient circuit board.

 Image 4: Rigid Flexible Circuit